r0oth3x49/ghauri/README.md

  - added support for sql-shell switch: `--sql-shell` (experimental)
  - added support for fresh queries switch: `--fresh-queries`
  - added switch for hostname extraction: `--hostname`
+ - added switch to update ghauri from github: `--update`
+    - Note: ghauri has to be cloned/installed from github

 ## **Advanced Usage**